 This 48–credit online school counseling degree includes a total of 16 courses, covering topics such as developmental guidance, school–based organizational leadership, and education programs for the mildly handicapped.
 All candidates also complete a one–semester practicum and a two–semester internship.
 These experiences allow students to draw connections between coursework and counseling practice while developing their professional skills.

-UCA is regionally accredited by the Higher Learning Commission.
+University of Central Arkansas is regionally accredited by the Higher Learning Commission (HLC).

 15. University of Massachusetts